-What We're Watching: Bashir in the Dock, Aid on the Block, Goats in the Forest
+What We're Watching: Bashir in the dock

 Sudan's Show Trial: Omar al-Bashir, Sudan's ousted strongman, is now finally in the dock to face charges of butchery and corruption.
 For the moment, the country's new strongman Mohamed Hamdan "Hemeti" Dagolo and the military council he leads are sharing power with a civilian opposition alliance.
 An agreement signed last weekend promises elections and civilian rule.
 We're watching to see how a new regime, led by the gunmen who enabled the old regime's atrocities, will make the case against its former boss—and how the opposition will respond.

 Foreign aid under the knife: The Trump administration is reportedly advancing a plan that would end billions of dollars in foreign aid funding, and it claims it has the authority to do this without approval from Congress.
 The White House says much of this money is wasted on governments that don't support US policies.
 Critics of the cuts charge that, beyond the humanitarian value of foreign aid, the money benefits the United States by helping to stabilize countries and regions plagued with violence and poverty, reducing the risk they'll produce war, terrorism, and refugees.
 We're watching to see how hard Republicans in Congress push back on this plan.